 If you want your husband to lead, you must be willing to follow.
 Neither a body nor a family can function well with two heads.
 Learn to defer to your husband’s wishes and let final decisions rest with him.
 (Ephesians 5:22-24)

 Proverbs 18:22 tells us, “He who finds a wife finds a good thing and obtains favor from the Lord.”
-Do these 25 things consistently, and your husband will never have trouble believing that fact.
+Use these 25 ways to communicate respect consistently, and your husband will never have trouble believing that fact.